Peanut Butter Oatmeal Chocolate Chip Cookies

 Nope!
 Just use whole gluten free old fashioned rolled oats, no need to grind them up.

-Also, be sure to check out my roundup of 25 gluten free dairy free desserts!
+Be sure to check out my roundup of 25 gluten free dairy free desserts!

-More gluten free dessert recipes
+More gluten free desserts

 Are you making this recipe?
 I want to see!
 Don’t forget to tag me on instagram @buildyourbite and hashtag #buildyourbite with your recipe creations!